tldr-pages/tldr/pages/linux/bootc-switch.md

 `sudo bootc switch --transport containers-storage {{image}}`

-- Change OS base to a new container image stored in a tarball:
+- Change the OS base to a new container image stored in a tarball:

 `sudo bootc switch --transport oci-archive {{path/to/image.tar.gz}}`